martijnpoppen/com.niu.mobility/README.md

 - Energy consumed Today
 - Is scooter locked
 - Is scooter home (based on Homey's location)
+- Last ride time
+- Last ride distance
+- Battery connected
+- Battery ECU
+- Set update interval in app settings.

 Support:
 - M Series
 - N Series
 - U Series

-Is your scoooter not listed?
+Is your scooter not listed?
 Feel free to ask in the community and I'll add it.

 How to use: